-Website (intercept) surveys are the most direct way of getting site visitors’ feedback and gauging the kind of experience they had on your website.
+Website (intercept) surveys are the most direct way to get the feedback of site visitors and gauge the kind of experience they had on your website.
 Broadly, there are 3 types of website surveys, namely, pop-up surveys, widget surveys, and collapsible pop-up surveys:

 - Pop-up website surveys: These surveys pop-up on your visitors’ screen when they are active on a browser.
 They pop up when an event is triggered.
 Based on the way they are configured, pup-up surveys can appear anywhere across the visitors’ website journey.

 - Widget surveys: These surveys take the form of a small widget in a corner of the web page that pops-up on the screen only when clicked on by the visitor.
 Widget surveys give visitors the space to decide if and when they want to submit feedback on their experiences.

 - Collapsible pop-up surveys: These surveys are a mix of the first two in that they pop-up on the visitors’ screen when an event is triggered but, unlike pop-up surveys, when visitors close the pop-up, they do not disappear from the screen.
 Like widget surveys, on being closed by the visitors, collapsible pop-up surveys collapse and take the form of a widget.
 With this type of survey, you can reap the benefit of two means in one exercise.

 Using the insights and feedback gathered using website feedbacks, you can get real-time feedback, reach a wider and more relevant demographic, get feedback at different touchpoints of the funnel, and all this while enjoying a high response rate.
 All this facilitates the creation of an idea factory whose constituents can then be tested for optimization.